SACGF/variantgrid_docs/data/vcf_samples.md

 # VCF / Samples

+### VCF import

+Variants are [normalized](../variants/normalization.md) upon import.
+We only import variants, filters and genotypes (we don't use INFO as we do our own annotations)

+The VCF format can vary a lot, we have tested VCFs from the following variant callers:

+* GATK
+* FreeBayes

+Each sample is assigned a "variants type" of _Unknown_, _Germline_, _Mixed_ (single sample) or _Somatic only_ (tumor minus normal).

+This is determined by looking at the "source" entry in the VCF header, and matching it to an entry in **VCFSource** object (setup by your administrator)

+Samples with variants type of_somatic only_  are checked for [mutational signatures](mutational_signatures.md)

 ### Multi-sample VCFs

 Multi-sample VCF files combined using bam files record the genotype for all samples at each variant position.